 The femur is the longest and strongest bone in the body.
-In its most proximal end is the femoral head, which connects to the pelvic bones.
+At its most proximal end is the head of the femoral, which connects to the pelvic bones.
 At the most distal end, the femoral condyles form the knee joint along with the tibia and fibula in the lower leg.

 The range of this type of fracture is wide.
-There can be nondisplaced femur fractures caused by stress on the one hand.
+There can be nondisplaced fractures caused by stress on the one hand.
 On the other are severely comminuted fractures with a large amount of soft-tissue injury.
 These are caused by high energy impact injuries such as are seen in motor vehicle accidents.

 The leg has a great blood supply.
 Bleeding can happen because of a fracture that can lead to a significant blood supply.
 In fact, nearly 40 percent of isolated femur fractures require a blood transfusion, up to three units of blood.
 It can be very dangerous or fatal in elderly patients.

 The type of fracture depends on where the forces come from.
 If there is a significant perpendicular force, this can result in a transverse fracture.
 An axial force can go up and cause a fracture to the knee or the hip.
 Rotational forces cause spiral or oblique fractures.
 The higher the energy, the higher the incidence of comminuted fractures.Causes of Femur Fractures